n4ilvh/unfollowed.exe/README.md

 1. Go to your Instagram profile on desktop
 2. Open your follower list
 3. Open the extension and press "Scan Followers"
-4. When the end of the list is reached click "Stop"
+4. When the end of the list is reached click "Save"
 5. Do the same for your following list
 6. Open the extension and press "Compare"